Functional Data Analysis by Matrix Completion: Estimation by Matrix Completion

 We discuss the practical implementation of the estimation method of Definition \ref{def:L_estimator}, including the selection of the tuning parameter, in Section \ref{sec:optimisation}.
-While it can happen that the optimisation problem not have a unique solution at a finite sample size $n$, Section \ref{sec:asymptotics} shows that any sequence of such estimators indexed by $(n,K)$ will be consistent, provided the grid becomes dense and the number of curves diverges.
-The same section also discusses the required decay rate of $\tau_n$ for consistency (see Remark \ref{rates}).
-Once $\hat L^K_n$ has been constructed, we may also construct a plug-in estimator for $B^K$:
+Once $\hat L^K_n$ has been constructed, we may also construct a plug-in estimator for $B^K$.

 \begin{definition}[Plug-in Estimator of $B^K$] Let $ R^K_n$ and $\hat L^K_n$ be as in Definition \ref{def:L_estimator}.
-We define the plug-in estimator $\hat{B}^K_n$ of $B^K_n$ to be the alternated projection of $\Delta^K_n=R^K_n-\hat L^K_n$ onto the convex set of non-negative banded $K\times K$ matrices of bandwidth at most $ \lceil K/4\rceil$. \end{definition} We could of course have used $\Delta^K_n=R^K_n-\hat L^K_n$ itself to estimate $B^K$, but there is no guarantee that this will be positive definite.
+We define the plug-in estimator $\hat{B}^K_n$ of $B^K_n$ to be the projection of $\Delta^K_n=R^K_n-\hat L^K_n$ onto the convex set of nonnegative banded $K\times K$ matrices of bandwidth at most $ \lceil K/4\rceil$. \end{definition} We could of course have used $\Delta^K_n=R^K_n-\hat L^K_n$ itself to estimate $B^K$, but there is no guarantee that this will be positive definite.
 Asymptotically in $n$, $\Delta^K_n$ and $\hat{B}^K_n$ will coincide.
-Note that the intersection of the set of banded matrices (with given band) and the set of non-negative matrices is a closed convex set, thus the projection uniquely exists.
-In practice it can be approximately determined by the method of alternative projections, or Dykstra's algorithm (see Section \ref{sec:optimisation}).
+Note that the intersection of the set of banded matrices (with given band) and the set of nonnegative matrices is a closed convex set, thus the projection uniquely exists.
+In practice, it can be approximately determined by the method of alternative projections, or Dykstra's algorithm (see Section \ref{sec:optimisation}).

-Once $\hat L^K_n$ and $\hat B^K_n$ are at hand, it is reasonable to use their sum as an estimator of $R^K$, instead of the empirical version $R^K_n$, as the former is in principle less ``noisy" than the latter:
+Once $\hat L^K_n$ and $\hat B^K_n$ are at hand, it is reasonable to use their sum as an estimator of $R^K$, instead of the empirical version $R^K_n$, as the former is in principle less ``noisy" than the latter.

 \begin{definition}[Plug-in Estimator of $R^K$] Let $\hat{L}^K_n$ and $\hat{B}^K_n$ be as in Definitions \ref{def:L_estimator} and \ref{def:B_estimator}.
 We define the plug-in estimator $\hat{R}^K_n$ of $R^K$ as $\hat{R}^K_n=\hat{L}^K_n+\hat{B}^K_n$. \end{definition}